Without a doubt, the most frequent question I get when I put anything on social media about CTR2-Mini or CTR2-Mini+ is “What’s a CTR2-Mini?“.

 Third-Party Apps

-This isn’t a full TS-2000 emulation, just frequency and mode, but that’s usually all the loggers and digital programs control anyway.
+This isn’t a full TS-2000 emulation, just frequency and mode and a few other options like CAT PTT control, but that’s usually all the loggers and digital programs control anyway.
 If you’re running a full featured radio control app you’ll probably just want to stick with that.

 Flex Control

-As I mentioned previously, my primary driver for creating the Mini was to provide a physical tuning knob for my Flex 6400.
-The Mini uses WiFi and the Flex IP API to control your Flex over your network.
+On of my primary drivers for creating the Mini was to provide a physical tuning knob for my Flex 6400.
+It does this quite well.
+The Mini uses WiFi and the Flex IP API to control the Flex over the network.
 It connects as either a GUI or non-GUI client.
 In addition, the Mini has enhanced Flex support that allows you to control many of the functions of the radio like Tx/Rx antennas, slice volume, bandwidth, filters, RF gain, Tx power, Tune power, and antenna tuner so you can operate your Flex in POR (Plain Old Radio) mode without SmartSDR running.
 The Mini even includes a mini-panadapter that’s available when the Mini is connected in GUI client mode.
-This panadapter, while not as robust and pretty as the SmartSDR panadapter gives you a sense of what’s happening on the band.
+This panadapter, while not as robust and pretty as the SmartSDR panadapter, gives you a sense of what’s happening on the band.
 Imagine having a Mini placed somewhere else in you home just to monitor band activity on the mini-panadapter.

 Radio settings can be assigned to the function keys allowing you instant access to the settings you change most.
 If that’s not enough, the Mini supports real CW and PTT over the network.
 Just take your Mini and a set of paddles with you and use SmartSDR on your iPad or connect your cell phone to an audio server like SonoBus or Mumble to handle the audio.

 And yes, you can connect more than one Mini to your Flex at the same time, even on radios running v2.xx firmware.
-Assign each Mini to a different slice to get a physical knob and all the Flex features the Mini offers on each slice at the same time, including the link features described below.
+Assign each Mini to a different slice to get a physical knob and all the Flex features the Mini offers on each slice at the same time.

 If you’re just looking for a physical knob for your Flex without the keyer/sidetone and serial radio CAT features of the full Mini you can add just an encoder and a function keypad to a Wio Terminal.
 Visit the FlexRadio Features page for the schematic.